 The Small Engine Service Certificate is designed for individuals that are seeking employment in the home and garden and recreational vehicle repair industry.
 Students learn the fundamentals of engines and engine electricity and apply this knowledge in a small engine service course.

 Graduates of this certificate may transfer their credits into Moraine Park's Engine Research and Development Technician associate of applied science degree if they wish to continue their education.

-Course

-Number Course Title Credits
+Course Number Course Title Credits

 Term 1

-404-390 Electricity for Technicians (or) 2

 606-150 Electronics and Instrumentation 3

 606-164 Engine Fundamentals 3

 606-165 Small Engine Service 4

 606-174 Transmission of Power 3

-Total 12
+Total 13

-(or) 13 if student chooses 6 06-150